 Knowing when extra help is needed and identifying SEND Question How does the school know if my child needs extra help?
-There are a variety of ways of knowing if a child needs extra support, all children are monitored Some of these ways of knowing if a child needs additional support may be through: Day to day work in class, observing the child, talking to the child about their difficulties If lesson objectives are being achieved If a child is performing below age expected levels Concerns raised by a parent/carer, child or the teacher y concerns with you, including if it may be a self-esteem issue.
-Additional n be a short term boost to get them back on track.
+There are a variety of ways of knowing if a child needs extra support, all children are monitore Some of these ways of knowing if a child needs additional support may be through: Day to day work in class, observing the child, talking to the child about their difficulties If lesson objectives are being achieved If a child is performing below age expected levels Concerns raised by a parent/carer, child or the teacher y concerns with you, including if it may be a self-esteem issue.
+Additional in be a short term boost to get them back on track.
 How do they identify SEND?
-Again, it would be similar to above, but may also involve: Liaison with external agencies (with carer/parental permission) Diagnosis (possibly from a health professional, i.e. paediatrician, visual/hearing services) Liaison with Pre-school/previous school The child may be significantly below age related expectations academically - please note that not all SEND may affect academic abilities - i.e., some have physical difficulties.
-Specific assessments by the SENCo (alongside teacher assessments).
-Discussions/observations.
-Outcome of wave 2 (booster group) additional support intervention.
+Liaison with extern Diagnosis (possible) Liaison with Presson The child may be not all SEND may Specific assessment Discussions/obser ar to above, but may also involve: nal agencies (with carer/parental permission) y from a health professional, i.e. paediatrician, visual/hearing services) chool/previous school significantly below age related expectations academically - please note that affect academic abilities - i.e., some have physical difficulties. ents by the SENCo (alongside teacher assessments). vations. e 2 (booster group) additional support intervention.
 What should I do if I think my child may have Special Educational Needs & Disabilities (SEND)?
 Class teacher SENCo Come into school and talk to us!
 The first point of contact is your class teacher.
 You know your child better than anybody and by working together we can build up an overall picture of your child's needs.
 Who do I raise my concerns to?
 Head teacher We take pride on building positive relationships with parents/carers.
 We are open and honest with parents/carers and hope that you feel comfortable by being so with us too.
 You view is very much valued and important to us.

-Mrs Clarke is happy to meet with you and your child's class teacher to at how we can best support your child. o look If you still have concerns following discussions with the class teacher of SENCo, the Headteacher is also another point of contact.
-If you remounhappy and feel that the situation has not been resolved, please references the Complaints Policy. ain
+Mrs Clarke is happy to meet with you and your child's class teacher to look at how we can best support your child.
+If you still have concerns following discussions with the class teacher and SENCo, the Headteacher is also another point of contact.
+If you remain unhappy and feel that the situation has not been resolved, please refer to the Complaints Policy.